How to Create a Financial Plan in 5 Simple Steps

-It’s possible to DIY your financial plan, but there are advantages to hiring a professional if can afford it.
+It’s possible to DIY your financial plan, but there are advantages to hiring a professional if you can afford it.
 A CFP® can guide you through this entire process and provide you with an objective analysis of how likely you are to reach your goals.
 They can also advise you in creative and technical ways a layperson might not think of.

 It’s easy to forget all the little things, like having a power of attorney and designating your beneficiaries.
 A financial planner can help you remember.
 Working with a financial planner also means you’re more likely to follow through with the plan since you’ve already invested money into it.
 A CFP® can help hold you accountable for the duration of your financial journey.

-2. Gather Your Information
+2. Gather your information

 You’ll need a complete picture of your entire financial situation in order to create a solid plan.
 This includes documenting: